TRNSMT

-TRNSMT (pronounced as "Transmit") is a music festival staged at Glasgow Green in Glasgow, Scotland, organised by DF Concerts.
+TRNSMT (pronounced "Transmit") is a music festival staged at Glasgow Green in Glasgow, Scotland, organised by DF Concerts.

 History

 An early line-up for the first TRNSMT festival was revealed in January 2017, two months after the announcement that T in the Park (also organised by DF Concerts) would not be staged that year.
 The first festival took place over three days in July 2017 and the organisers said that 120,000 people attended.

 Shortly after the first festival concluded, a second event was announced for the following year.
 In November 2017, the festival organisers announced a change of date.
 The 2018 event was held over six days, split over two weekends.
 In 2019 the event returned to being three days covering a single weekend, with a daily capacity of 50,000.

 On 24 April 2020, it was announced that the 2020 festival would not go ahead due to the COVID-19 pandemic.